The longer version. For the short version, see About.

 Described Discontinuity as “a startup whose core offerings are AI technologies” in a company blog post.

 2016 (cont).
-Built the Mowis platform with Sintex, a Siemens automation partner: a supervisory control system (SCADA) that monitors and controls plastics manufacturing lines in real time across factories worldwide for Moretto.
-Replaced manual gauges and paper logs with a unified digital dashboard.
-The system is still in production today.
+Built a supervisory control system (SCADA) with a Siemens automation partner: it monitors and controls plastics manufacturing lines in real time across factories worldwide, replacing manual gauges and paper logs with a unified digital dashboard.
+Still in production today.

 2017.
 Selected as an Intel Software Innovator for AI/ML.
 Through the program, presented “The Economic Implications of Machine Learning” at the Intel Nervana AI Academy meetup in Rome (November 30, 2017).
 The talk argued that: